roitberg-group/torchani-amber/README.md

 ## Note about CUDA and LD_LIBRARY_PATH

-Torchani is tested with a specific version of the CUDA Toolkit..
+Torchani is tested with a specific version of the CUDA Toolkit.
 It is recommended that the CUDA Toolkit be installed using conda (or mamba).
 When installing the library, however, the path's to the correct CUDA Toolkit's liked libraries may get overriden if the system has a different Toolkit available and